CDCgov/NEDSS-Modernization/README.md

 NEDSS-Modernization

+## Running

+### VSCode

+1. In the ui directory run `npm install`
+1. In the root directory run `./gradlew build`
+1. Press `Cmd+Shift+P` and run `Java: Clean Language Server Workspace`
+1. VSCode should now recognize the QueryDSL generated Q classes and be able to launch the debugger

 ## GraphQL

 The project utilizes GraphQL through the [spring-boot-starter-graphql](https://docs.spring.io/spring-graphql/docs/current/reference/html/) dependency.
 With the api running an interface is available at [/graphiql](http://localhost:8080/graphiql?path=/graphql#) for testing